mondeja/pymarketcap/CONTRIBUTING.rst

 -  The numerical values returned by the scraper are the real values with which coinmarketcap.com works, not the values displayed on their frontend (see source HTML code of the web).
--  Several methods are cached at instantiation time, so they can be obtained later without perform more HTTP requests.
-You can avoid this behavoiur passing ``cache=False`` to ``Pymarketcap`` object, but this will cause that some methods will not work.